+(B) The Development adopts and implements Tenant Selection Criteria throughout the Compliance Period that if the applicant household is participating in the HOME Tenant Based Rental Assistance Program, the housing choice voucher program under Section 8, United States Housing Act of 1937 (42 U.S.C. §1-437), or other federal, state, or local government rental assistance program, the Development will not use non-housing related credit history as an eligibility qualification for that applicant household (1 point).

+(7) Proximity to Job Areas.
+An Application may qualify to receive up to six (6) points if the Development Site is located in one of the areas described in subparagraphs (A) and (B) of this paragraph, and the Application contains evidence substantiating qualification for the points.
+Points are mutually exclusive and, therefore, an Applicant may only select points from subparagraph (A) or (B).

+(A) Proximity to the Urban Core.
 A Development in a Place, as defined by the US Census Bureau, with a population over 200,000 may qualify for points under this item.
 The Development Site must be located within 4 miles of the main municipal government administration building if the population of the Place is 750,000 or more, or within 2 miles of the main municipal government administration building if the population of the city is 200,000 - 749,999.
 The main municipal government administration building will be determined by the location of regularly scheduled municipal Governing Body meetings.
 Distances are measured from the nearest property boundaries, not inclusive of non-contiguous parking areas.
 This scoring item will not apply to Applications under the At-Risk Set-Aside.
+(4 points)(B) Proximity to Jobs.
+A Development may qualify for points under this subparagraph if it meets one of the criteria in clauses (i) through (vi) of this subparagraph.
+The data used will be based solely on that available through US Census’ OnTheMap tool.
+Jobs counted are limited to those based on the work area, all workers, and all primary jobs.
+Only the most recently available data set (as of October 1) will be used.
+The Development will use either OnTheMap’s selection tool to identify a point within the Development Site or OnTheMap’s function to import GPS coordinates that fall within the Development Site.
+This scoring item will not apply to Applications under the At-Risk Set-Aside.

+(i) The Development is located within 1 mile of 16,500 jobs.
+(6 points)

+(ii) The Development is located within 1 mile of 13,500 jobs.
 (5 points)

+(iii) The Development is located within 1 mile of 10,500 jobs.
+(4 points)

+(iv) The Development is located within 1 mile of 7,500 jobs.
+(3 points)

+(v) The Development is located within 1 mile of 4,500 jobs.
+(2 points)

+(vi) The Development is located within 1 mile of 2,000 jobs.
+(1 point)

 (8) Readiness to proceed in disaster impacted counties.
-An Application for a proposed Development that is located in a county declared by the Federal Emergency Management Agency to be eligible for individual assistance within two years preceding December 1, 2018, that provides a certification that they will close all financing and fully execute the construction contract on or before the last business day of November.
+An Application for a proposed Development that is located in a county declared by the Federal Emergency Management Agency to be eligible for individual assistance within two years preceding December 1, 2018, that provides a certification that they will close all financing and fully execute the construction contract on or before the last business day of November or as otherwise permitted under subparagraph (C) of this paragraph.
 (5 points)

 (A) Applications must include evidence that appropriate zoning will be in place at award and acknowledgement from all lenders and the syndicator of the required closing date.